Skip to main content

 • To further your application to the Admissions Committee, a candidate must achieve SATISFACTORY SCORES on the examination.

-• The examination is composed of the following sections: English, Arithmetic, Spelling, and Reading Comprehension.
+• The examination is composed of the following sections: English, Science, Arithmetic, Spelling, and Reading Comprehension.

 • There is no writing section.